-Now for the fun part, how much does Italki actually pay?
+Now for the exciting part: how much does Italki pay?

-Well, unlike online teaching companies that have a set hourly rate and various bonuses, with Italki you can charge anywhere from $4 to $80 an hour for your time.
+Unlike other online teaching companies that have a fixed hourly rate and some incentives, Italki allows you to charge anywhere between $4 and $80 per hour for your time.

 Each student can book up to 3 trial lessons in total and only 1 per teacher.

-It depends on your skills and what you teach.
+It all depends on your abilities and the subjects you teach.

-Remember that Italki keeps 15% of your sales as a commission.
+Bear in mind that Italki takes 15% of your revenue as a fee.

-As a teacher you can create a package like “business English” that is a 10-lesson course aimed at complete beginners that you charge $30 an hour for.
+As an instructor, you can charge $30 per hour for a course like “business English,” which is a 10-lesson course aimed at complete beginners.

-I believe that 5 or 10-lesson packages are the best.
-I wouldn’t feel so comfortable booking 20 classes with a new teacher, but 5-10 is manageable.
-A discount of 10-15% should be enough to be enticing.
+5 or 10-lesson bundles, in my opinion, are the best.
+I wouldn’t book 20 classes with a new teacher, but 5-10 is doable.
+A discount of 10-15% should be appropriate to entice customers.

-Unlike online teaching companies, the teaching method is up to you, and so it the lesson material.
+Unlike online teaching companies, you have full control over the teaching method and lesson material.

-The slides, PDF’s, downloadable material is all on you.
-This make Italki a lot of work upfront.
+The slides, PDFs, downloadable material is all on you.
+This makes Italki a lot of work upfront.

-My favorite software for video calls is Skype.
-It can be buggy depending on the updates, but it’s good enough.
+Skype is my preferred video calling app.
+It can be buggy at times, depending on the changes, but it’s acceptable.

 In particular, I appreciate the following features: